Instructions for authors

 1.4 Publication fees

-If the Author chooses the Open Access Option (see 1.5) an open access option fee (also known as APC, Article Processing Charges) is to be paid after acceptance (there is no submission fee); This fee covers the costs involved in the open access publication, such as editorial handling, copyediting, data management, proofs, administrative overheads and technologies in order to make your article findable, accessible, interoperable and reusable.
+An open access fee (also known as APC, Article Processing Charges) is to be paid after acceptance (there is no submission fee); This fee covers the costs involved in the open access publication, such as editorial handling, copyediting, data management, proofs, administrative overheads and technologies in order to make your article findable, accessible, interoperable and reusable.
 For more information please refer to the Article-processing charges.

 1.6 Data sharing policy